tomomilove/tomomilove.github.io/blog_september.md

 **Age:** 21 years old.

+**Physical description:** Quite fit.
+Slightly below average height for a woman.
+Has medium length, deep brown hair.
+For casual wear, she has a rather straightforward, hardy style, often wearing boots and a collared shirt.
+While adventuring, she wears a light suit of red armor, and a cape the color of a sunny blue sky.

 **Personality:** Serious, competent, distrustful of others.
 Acts sarcastically towards people she doesn’t respect (due to their incompetence).
 Puts on a face of confidence, but internally is actually quite indecisive.

 **Biography:** She is a small-time hero of her home city.